njhollinghurst/passive_av_500/README.md

 This is a variant of the PWM filter used in some Raspberry Pi models, omitting the regulator and buffer for simplicity.
 Although intended for use with a TV or amplifier, it can (quietly) drive headphones with impedance &ge; 32 &Omega;.

 C1, C3 are unpolarized; 10% tolerance and 10V rating are fine.
-A higher rating or larger package might improve quality.

 ### Passive components and assembly

 Only SMD passive components are listed in the [BOM](production/bom.csv) file.

+If using JLCPCB assembly, select "user specified tooling holes" (or they might drill extra ones).
+There will be a warning that J1-J4 are missing from the BOM &mdash; this is expected.

 I've used "Hand Solder" footprints (with longer pads) but they should work with automated assembly too.
 Consider reverting to normal footprints.
 Conversely, for easier hand soldering, the layout is spacious enough to accommodate 1206 footprints without major changes.

 ### Connectors

-J2 is Same Sky RCJ-014.
+J2 is Same Sky RCJ-014, available from DigiKey.
 Other sockets exist with similar footprints.

 J4 is Tensility 54-00174.
 There are other similar-shaped TRRS sockets (some bending of pins may be required).